Marloxo/Tower-Defense-Game/Documentation/Guide.md

 Add `Shoot()` Method which
 - Instantiate the bullet in `firePoint` position
 - and call the `Seek()` method from `bullet` script.

+## 6. Stage six:
+Let's add a functionality for building turrets in the game with little cool Mouse effect.

+- We start by adding Node Script which will be responsable for
+    - Keeping track whether if there is something top of that Node
+    - And also handle some user input so it will make sure to our kind of highlight the note when we hover over it to give the user submission feedback that he can actually press it and something will happen
+    - It will also be responsible for checking whether or not the our player has pressed that particular node and then building something on top of it.

+- The First thing to do is getting the `Renderer` to set a Color from `Start()` Method So it's only find it at the very beginning of the game and then cash it.
+- Then on `OnMouseEnter()` Method we set the Color.
+- And on `OnMouseExit()` Method we set the Color back to initial color.
+- Add `OnMouseDown()` Method so on click we build turret on top of that *clicked Node !!*

+- but before doing that we need to manage that operation So we create `BuildManager` script in **GameManager**.
+ - First Create `GetTurretToBuild()` Method to get the required **Turret** To Build.
+ - Then Make `BuildManager` Object as a singleton:
+    - by Creating one instance from the `BuildManager` Object.
+    - and `Awake()` Method which will be called once on Game Start.
+- Finally add `Start()` Method which will set the *`turretToBuild`* referance.